quentin-st/Simple-Backup-Script/README.md

                                 # The whole backup node is sent to the plugin:
-        'database': 'myDb',     # here are some specific keys
+        'database': 'myDb',     # here are some specific keys }

-        'target': {             # This allows to sftp the backup file to the remote host 'host': 'bkup.domain.com',
-            'user': 'john',
-            'dir': '/home/john/backups/'
-        }
-    }

 ### Plugin-specific considerations